One Big Beautiful Bill Act Information

 - For students in graduate programs, the Federal Grad PLUS program may no longer be an option to help pay for educational costs.

-- Legacy provisions for existing borrowers: Graduate students who borrowed a Federal Direct Loan prior to July 1, 2026, while enrolled in a program, may be able to continue to borrow under current loan limits for up to three additional years in the same program or until program is completed, whichever is shorter.
+- Legacy provisions for existing borrowers: Graduate students who borrowed a Federal Direct Loan prior to July 1, 2026, while enrolled in a program, may be able to continue to borrow under current loan limits for up to three additional years in the same program or once they have reached the published program length (remaining time to credential), whichever is shorter.
 The student must remain continuously enrolled in the same degree program at the institution.

 | Borrower Category | Annual Limit | Aggregate Limit |